maysaahourani/reading-note201/class-01.md

 the main part of the browser
 window that is highlighted in
 blue on the opposite page).
-You will usually find a **<title>** element inside the
+You will usually find a **title** element inside the
 **head**
 element.

-HTML pages are text documents.
+### HTML pages are text documents.

-* HTML uses tags (characters that sit inside angled brackets) to give the information they surround special meaning.
+* HTML uses tags (characters that sit inside angledbrackets) to give the information they surround special meaning.
 * Tags are often referred to as elements.
 * Tags usually come in pairs.
 The opening tag denotes